aimms/how-to/Articles/314/314-from-dat-to-data.rst

     :keywords: dat, data, data manager, case

-Overview & comparison of file types
+Overview and Comparison of File Types
 -----------------------------------

 The timeline for replacing ``.dat`` with ``.data`` files is as follows: